FBH93/DistributedSystemsHandIns/HandIn5/report.md

 Example picture of bid request/response.
 ![Linearizalibty](assets/LinearizabilityBid.png)

+In case of multiple clients sending a bid request, we make use of a lock on highestBid and highestBidder, so that they will be solved sequentially and avoid race conditions. (i.e. if two clients bid the same amount at the same time, only 1 will have the bid accepted, and the other will get a fail).

 ## 2: Protocol correctness

 The system correctly handles crashes of any client or server.